skovhus/skovhus.dev/src/content/markdown/blog/bug-fixing/index.md

 - if the issue revealed itself after a release, should we just roll back or revert?
 - is there anything else we can do right now to restore the service(s)?
 - do we need to inform anyone about the issue (e.g. product owner, customers or your co-workers)?
 - when should the issue be fixed?
-We should always be mindful to avoid (context switching)[https://blog.doist.com/context-switching/].
+We should always be mindful to avoid [context switching](https://blog.doist.com/context-switching/).

 ### Step 2: Improve safety nets 🚨